smart-edge-open/ido-specs/doc/reference-architectures/openness_sdwan.md

     node03:
       ansible_host: 172.16.0.3
       ansible_user: openness
-      sdwan_labels: {"sdwanProvider": "ctcc"}
+      sdwan_labels: {"sdwanProvider": "operator_A"}
 ```

 #### Network and CNF Interface
 ![EWO Network and CNF Map](sdwan-images/ewo-network-cnf-interface.png)
 This configuration is used to setup ovn WAN or cluster networks and attach the cnfs to the network.
-For this example, we want to setup 4 networks, 4 colors (black/yellow/orage/purple) for different networks.
+For this example, we want to setup 4 networks with different color lines (black/yellow/orage/purple).
 The balck and yellow are 2 different WAN networks.
 The configurations snippet as below:

 in `inventory/default/host_vars/node1/30-ewo.yml`, `flavors/sdewan-edge/all.yml`(edge cluster as example) if only set cnfs on one node.